Guide to Sociology 2211

 - Final (Spring '17): Saturday, May 6, 7:30 - 9:30 am, in our classroom

 - due dates

 (watch this section for

 - Initial class requirement: complete the Human Subjects Protection Training at the NIH website.
 Go to http://phrp.nihtraining.com/users/login.php, take the training, and obtain a certificate of completion.
 You’ll have to create an account there if you don't have one.
 Then you’ll need to print out the certificate of completion, or save it as a file that you can print out.
 This is a class requirement necessary to pass the class.
 The LSU Institutional Review Board (IRB) is requiring this of us.
-We cannot do our class project until all of us obtain this certificate.
 See the assignment below for more information about the LSU IRB.

 - This assignment is due at the end of the second full week of the semester.